janhvis250/pet-adopt/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Author
-Janhvi Singh  or Supriya Singh
+Janhvi Singh

 Instagram
 LinkedIn
 GitHub
 Thank you for visiting Pet Haven! 🐾

+copyright by AMAN KAUSHAL